Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 In GOODS-S, JADES executes two long NIRSpec MOS pointings (\S\ref{sec:nirspec}), each of 200 ks open-shutter spectroscopy.
 Each of these is used to make a long NIRCam parallel exposure, the location of which depends on the position angle and observing window, which in turn was subject to the programmatic constraints of the NIRSpec targeting.

-It turned out, fortuitously, that the first of these pointings was at a position angle (V3PA of 321$^\circ$) that caused the NIRCam parallel to fall on top of the deep MIRI parallels produced by the NIRCam Deep Prime program.
+It turned out, fortuitously, that the first of these pointings, program 1210 (PI: L\"utzgendorf), was at a position angle (V3 PA of 321$^\circ$) that caused the NIRCam parallel to fall on top of the deep MIRI parallels produced by the NIRCam Deep Prime program.
+This very deep region then became the optimal location for the deep medium-band imaging and deep spectroscopy of the Cycle 2 program 3215 \citep[Program 3215; ][]{eisenstein23jof}.
+This region has now been named the JADES Origins Field, with over a week of NIRCam observation on a single pointing.

-The second pointing needs to be later in the observing window so that the targets resulting from the analysis of the full NIRCam data set can be used.
-We are designing this for v3PA of 53$^\circ$, which will place the NIRCam parallel north of the Deep Prime field, near the location of the first Medium/JWST parallel.
-The exact placement will depend on the location of the most interesting high-redshift candidates in the Deep Prime field.
+The second pointing, program 1287 (PI: L\"utzgendorf), was required to be late in the observing window so that the targets resulting from the analysis of the full NIRCam data set could be used.
+We were scheduled for V3 PA of 53$^\circ$, placing the NIRCam parallel northwest of the main mosaic.
+The exact location was set by the location of the most interesting high-redshift candidates for the prime spectroscopy.

-Each of these two deep fields use the same nine filters as the Deep Prime program.
-We also use the same DEEP8 readout mode with 7 groups, yielding 1375 second integrations.
-Each field uses 144 such integrations for a total of 55 hours of open-shutter imaging, indeed mildly deeper than a single Deep Prime pointing (but without the overlaps of the mosaic).
-The exposure time per filter is shown in Table \ref{tab:ncexp}.
+The first deep parallel use the same nine filters as the Deep Prime program.
+For the second deep parallel, we added three additional medium-band filters, based on the success of this mode in program 3215; this will be discussed in \S~\ref{sec:ncfilters}.
+Each uses the same readout pattern as Deep Prime: 7 groups yielding 1375 second integrations.
+Both use 144 such integrations for a total of 55 hours of open-shutter imaging, indeed mildly deeper than a single Deep Prime pointing (but without the overlaps of the mosaic).
+The exposure times per filter are shown in Table \ref{tab:ncexp}.

-One limitation of these data is that NIRSpec only employs 9 dither locations, 3 nod locations in each of 3 different slit configurations.
+One limitation of these data is that NIRSpec only employs 9 dither locations, 3 nod locations in each of 3 different MSA configurations.
 We were careful to arrange that each filter is observed at least twice at every location.
 In detail, the NIRSpec exposures are just over twice as long as the NIRCam integration, so each nod position results in a pair of back-to-back otherwise identical NIRCam integrations, 72 in all.
 We note that the dither pattern is set by the geometry of the NIRSpec MSA and therefore not tuned to the pixel scale of NIRCam; that said, the steps are not commensurate with the NIRCam pixel scale and so the intra-pixel behavior is sampled.